atsumiando/RNAseq_figure_plotter/README.md

 # example of usage
-Easy instruction and example usage is in introduction_rnaseq_figure_plotter_R.pdf.
+Easy instruction and example usages are in introduction_rnaseq_figure_plotter_R.pdf.